PhilParisi/PondAutomation/README.md

 This allows the autopond program to continue where things left off before a power outage.
 The launch procedure no longer takes user inputs, but reads from a config file using `python3 automate_pond.py --config configs/your_config_here.py`.
 Users can create configurations in the `/configs` folder.

+## V2 - Analog Sensors w/ Arduino
+Goal: integrate LiCOR PAR sensor to measure light intensity, log data to csv, and prepare system for further sensors.

+This enables the autopond to extend its sensing capabilities.
+An additional Arduino microcontroller is needed, that connects to the RPi via a USB cable.
+The Arduino reads the analog sensor and passes the data back to the RPi, which appends a csv with the data.
+Launching is the same as V1.

 ## Usage
 Full usage of the code can be found later in this guide.

 ## Schematic
 The below schematic shows the wiring of electrical components and application.
+The Arduino wiring is show in the `Arduino` section of this readme.
 ![Pond Schematic](graphics/pond_schematic.png)

 #### Key Hardware
 1. RaspberryPi 4B (2GB RAM) for control
+2. Arduino Mega for analog sensors
-2. Relay to power solenoid
+3. Relay to power solenoid
-3. Solenoid (6-12V) to open/shutoff flow
+4. Solenoid (6-12V) to open/shutoff flow
-4. Breadboard w/ Diode and LED state indicator lights (see 'State Transition Diagram' below)
+5. Breadboard w/ Diode and LED state indicator lights (see 'State Transition Diagram' below)

 ## Operation and Failure Modes